SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 class_name=>stat_meth( ... ).

 "Only within the program in which it is declared. stat_meth( ... ).

-"Calling (static) methdod having no parameter
+"Calling (static) method having no parameter

 class_name=>stat_meth( ).

 "Calling (static) methods having a single importing parameter:

-"Note that in the method call, the caller exports values to the "method having importing parameters defined; hence, the ABAP word "EXPORTING is relevant.
+"Note that in the method call, the caller exports values to the "method having importing parameters defined; hence, the addition "EXPORTING is relevant for the caller.
 The following three method calls are the same

 "Explicit use of EXPORTING.
 class_name=>meth( EXPORTING a = b ).

-"Only importing parameters in the signature: explicit EXPORTING not needed
+"Only importing parameters in the method signature: explicit EXPORTING not needed

 class_name=>meth( a = b ).

-"Only a single value must be passed:
+"If only a single value must be passed:
 "the formal parameter name (a) and EXPORTING not needed

 stat_meth( b ).